-Fujifilm X-T1 versus Sony A6000
+Fujifilm X-T1 vs Sony A6000

 The Fujifilm X-T1 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in January 2014 and February 2014.
 Both the X-T1 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 24 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Fujifilm X-T1 vs Sony A6000

 An illustration of the physical size and weight of the Fujifilm X-T1 and the Sony A6000 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.